cjstehno/ersatz/README.md

 ## Build Instructions

-Ersatz is build using Gradle with no custom build tasks:
+Ersatz is built using Gradle with no custom build tasks:

     ./gradlew clean build